Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

 ### ISLE Alpha Migration Guide (draft 01.25.2018 v1)

-This Alpha Migration guide is intended the process for endusers to migrate an existing production Islandora environment to their respective Islandora containers and volumes.
+This Alpha Migration guide is the intended process for endusers to migrate their existing production Islandora environment to their respective ISLE Islandora containers and volumes.

 ### Assumptions / Prerequisites
 * ISLE Host server setup has been completed

   * If one has not setup the ISLE host server please refer to here:

      * Manual Host Server setup for [**CentOS 7**](host_server_setup_centos.md) w/ ISLE repo clone steps